-If you are interested in a full custom van conversion, head over to ModularVan for more details.
+If you are interested in these cabinets head over to Roost Vans to order.

 Next up: we tackle the lower cabinetry and created a full service kitchen with drawers, water storage, waste water, sink, fridge, cooktop, battery/inverter storage, and still have a galley width of 40 inches.
 Read this as: “My wife, kid, and I still have enough room to stand up in the van kitchen together.”